-Early in Q3 2020 we have seen an improvement in our business activity as shelter-inplace orders have been lifted in many geographies.
-Unfortunately, we have also seen some spikes in Covid-19 infection rates in other areas which have tempered our outlook for improvement.
+Early in Q4 2020 we have seen stability and incremental improvement in our business activity as our customers find ways to operate more effectively in a pandemic environment.
+Unfortunately, we have seen an increase Covid-19 infection rates early in Q4 which has tempered our outlook for significant improvement in the near term.

-For Q3 2020 we expect an incremental increase in revenue and an improvement in operation margin percentage by 2-3 percentage points compared to Q2 2020.
+For Q4 2020 we expect an incremental increase in revenue (on a normalized basis) and an operation margin percentage in the same range as Q3 2020.